Nutrien to auction stake in lithium miner SQM for over $4 billion

 But a Chilean antitrust court eventually blessed the transaction, placing conditions on the sale that limit Tianqi’s access to SQM business secrets and sensitive information.

-Several groups, including SQM itself, filed appeals against the antitrust court’s decision to authorise the deal, but each was struck down, allowing the sale to proceed.
+Several groups, including SQM itself, filed appeals against the antitrust court’s decision to authorize the deal, but each was struck down, allowing the sale to proceed.

 The country’s Constitutional Court in late October also rejected a last-ditch lawsuit by SQM majority shareholder Julio Ponce Lerou to overturn the antitrust court’s decision.